ionq/blqs/blqs/README.md

 function annotation turns the `hello_blqs` function into a builder that when called this function returns the built program.

-More interestingly, blqs programs can also take native python functionality, like `if` statements, and capture then in blqs objects:
+More interestingly, blqs programs can also take native python functionality, like `if` statements, and capture them in blqs objects:
 ```python
 M = blqs.Operand('M')